CormacKinsella/CormacKinsella.github.io/datavis.md

 ![The image shows structural variation found in one tissue of an individual zebra finch, but not another](https://CormacKinsella.github.io/assets/img/data_vis-GRC-structural-variation.png "Structural variation uncovered by 10X Genomics linked-reads")

->10X Genomics linked-reads came from a now discontinued pseudo long-read library preparation method.
+>10X Genomics linked-reads derive from a (now discontinued) pseudo long-read library preparation method.
 Barcode enrichment signified reads derived from physically close DNA regions.
 Here, the same genomic region is examined in two samples.
 In the left panel we see a library prepared from zebra finch liver (somatic cells), and on the right a library prepared from testis (including germline cells).
-Reads that map to chromosomes 1 and 3 are physically close in the testis but not the liver, supporting the existence of a structural variant (with respect to the somatic reference assembly).
-In fact this pattern comes from the "hybrid chromosome" known as the germline-restricted chromosome, which includes regions derived from all autosomes.
+Reads that map to chromosomes 1 and 3 are physically close in the testis but not the liver, supporting the existence of a tissue-specific structural variant (with respect to the somatic reference assembly).
+In fact this pattern comes from a "hybrid chromosome" known as the germline-restricted chromosome, which itself includes regions derived from all autosomes.

 <br/>